Honoring the legacy of America’s first female television meteorologist

-Recipients will also receive the following provided by AccuWeather:
+In addition to the monetary prize, recipients also receive the following provided by AccuWeather:

 - equipment (such as a laptop computer)

 - the opportunity for networking and mentorship with an AccuWeather employee appropriate for the recipient’s field and career direction.
-This networking and mentorship will be administered via AGU’s existing mentoring platform – Mentoring365.
+This networking and mentorship will be administered via AGU’s existing mentoring platform Mentoring365.